 France is gaining popularity across the globe as an overseas study destination due to numerous reasons.
 France has a history of excellence and a national commitment to higher education with an unmatched linguistic and cultural tradition.

 Studying in France is more economical for international students than studying in the United States or the United Kingdom due to low tuition fees in French universities.
 It is increasingly becoming an option for students who want to study subjects related to business since many of its business schools are in the worldwide rankings.
-France is also a great option for international business, management education, and outstanding research and development opportunities In the last few years, the French government has relaxed a lot many rules for international students and encouraged them to come to France for studying.
+France is also a great option for international business, management education and outstanding research and development opportunities.
+In the last few years, the French government has relaxed a lot many rules for the international students and encouraged them to come to France for studying.

-France is home to some of the leading international corporations like Airbus, Renault, L’Oréal, and many more.
+France is home to some of the leading international corporations like Airbus, Renault, L’Oréal and many more.

 To get more information on “Why Study in France” please connect with our Relationships team.